rust-embedded/discovery/src/04-meet-your-hardware/terminology.md

 ## Unifying the layers

-Next we are going to have a look at a very central piece of software in the Rust Embedded world, [embedded-hal].
-As it name suggests it relates to the 2nd level of abstraction we got to know, the HALs.
+Next we are going to have a look at a very central piece of software in the Rust Embedded world: `[embedded-hal]`.
+As its name suggests it relates to the 2nd level of abstraction we got to know: the HALs.
-The idea behind [embedded-hal] is to provide a set of traits that describe behaviour which is usually shared across all implementations of a specific peripheral in all the HALs.
-For example one would always expect to have functions that are capable of turning the power on a pin either on or off, for example to switch an LED on and off on the board.
+The idea behind `[embedded-hal]` is to provide a set of traits that describe behaviour which is usually shared across all implementations of a specific peripheral in all the HALs.
+For example one would always expect to have functions that are capable of turning the power on a pin either on or off.
+For example to switch an LED on and off on the board.
-This allows us to write a driver for, say a temperature sensor, that can be used on any chip which implements the [embedded-hal] traits, simply by writing the driver in such a way that it only relies on the [embedded-hal] traits.
+This allows us to write a driver for, say a temperature sensor, that can be used on any chip for which an implementation of the `[embedded-hal]` traits exists, simply by writing the driver in such a way that it only relies on the `[embedded-hal]` traits.
 Drivers that are written in such a way are called platform agnostic and luckily for us most of the drivers on crates.io are actually platform agnostic.